mschreie/hpe_oneview_ansible_workshop/exercises/oneview_server_config.md

 ### Step 4 : Launch the job templates

 * Click on the little rocket next to the Job templates
+     * First Start with : Server Profile Template Creation
+     * Once Successfull then you can launch : Deploy Server Template
 * Review output in the log window
 * Review in Oneview console what is happening